larryhynes/rspamd.com/doc/quickstart.md

 ### Setting the controller password

-Rspamd requires a password when queried from non-trusted IPs, except for scanning messages which is unrestricted (the default config trusts the loopback interface).
+rspamd requires a password when queried from non-trusted IPs, except for scanning messages which is unrestricted (the default config trusts the loopback interface).
 This is configured in the file `worker-controller.inc`.
 The config to be modified is shown below (replace 'q1' with your chosen password):

 `password = "q1";`